ellybelly Publications, great photos and great books brought to you

 PC-Book-BR-Western-Region-Vol1

-Price: £15.00 (during Black Friday Sale) for ePub format Digital Book, 180pp, 157 Black and White photos.
+Price: £20.00 for ePub format Digital Book, 180pp, 157 Black and White photos.
 All photos are available to buy separately via links on the book.

 I met Peter Collins for a coffee and a croissant in Carluccios at Manchester Piccadilly station several years ago.
 He had contacted me after seeing an advertisement in the Railway Magazine seeking railway enthusiasts with a photographic collection that might be worth publishing.
 Given Peter lives south of London and the fact he was willing to make the journey north made it a no-brainer to meet up; but it is always interesting to see whether other people’s perceptions of a good photo collection match your own.